Does Harvoni cause liver damage?

 - The hepatitis C virus itself can cause liver damage.

 Harvoni is a combination tablet containing ledipasvir and sofosbuvir.
-It may be used to treat certain genotypes of the hepatitis C virus in adults and children over 12.
+It may be used to treat certain genotypes of the hepatitis C virus in adults and children over the age of three.

 Harvoni prevents the hepatitis C virus (HCV) from multiplying in the body.
 It is a single combination pill that is given by mouth once a day for 8, 12, or 24 weeks, depending upon your HCV status.